wdk-docs/nx-dev/nx-dev/nx-dev/public/documentation/shared/configuration/projectjson.md

 - Changing `globalFile` only affects `myapp`.
 - Changing any CSS file inside the `styles` directory only affects `myapp`.

-### Target Dependencies
+### 目标的依赖关系

-Targets can depend on other targets.
-A common scenario is having to build dependencies of a project first before building the project.
+Targets can depend on other targets
+A common scenario is having to build dependencies of a project first before building the project
 The `dependsOn` property in `package.json` can be used to define the list of dependencies of an individual target.

 Often the same `dependsOn` configuration has to be defined for every project in the repo, and that's when